bazbt3/bt3_com_wiki/ADNWikiMainPageDynamicImage/README.md

 ----
 - http://appdotnetwiki.net/ (as of 23/06/2014 this page does not have the 'masthead'.)

-- http://bt3.com/index.php?title=ADNWikiMainPageMasthead (the test page at my site.)
+- http://bt3.com/index.php?title=ADNWikiMainPageMasthead (the *finished, static* test page at my site.)